ChrisSkov/Exam2020/README.md

 [![Build Status](https://travis-ci.com/ChrisSkov/Exam2020.svg?branch=master)](https://travis-ci.org/ChrisSkov/ca3back)
-Back end code for to use as start code for future shitty projects.
+Back end code to use as start code for future shitty projects.

 To makes this work follow these steps: